Lexique547/botdiscord/README.md

 1. Go to the root folder, and open a CMD / Bash terminal
 2. Run `node .`

+### Keeping the bot running
+As soon as you kill the process in your terminal, the bot will disconnect from Discord.
+If you want to have it running in the background, I reccomend using [PM2](https://www.npmjs.com/package/pm2)

 ## Inviting to your server
 1. In the [bot settings](https://discordapp.com/developers/applications/me) on Discord's site, find your bot and copy it's **Client ID**
 2. Open this URL, but replace `<CLIENTID>` with your Client ID `https://discordapp.com/oauth2/authorize?scope=bot&client_id=<CLIENTID>&permissions=268438528`